English 108 A: Writing Ready

 We will work towards making you more writing ready by:

-Course Structure: Our four weeks will be organized around two major assignments.
+Course Structure: Our four weeks will be organized around three assignments.
 Each of those assignments includes a graded paper, but it will also include a number of ungraded exercises designed to make you better able to complete the graded paper successfully.
-The two projects are:
+The three projects are:

-2. Weeks 3 & 4: The Inquiry Project.
-The course will finish with a group conference presentation on a learning or writing related subject you will have studied via library research, and will include both a group PowerPoint presentation and a final 3-4 page paper describing the process you and your group went through in researching your topic and in taking part in the presentation itself, and a short write-up of your remarks.
+3. Weeks 3 & 4: The Inquiry Project.
+This will include both a group conference presentation on a subject you will have studied via library research, and will conclude with a 3-4 page paper first describing and then reflecting on the process you and your group went through in preparing for the conference and the presentation itself.

-Assignments: The two assignment sequences over the four weeks we have together are described above.
+Assignments: The three assignment sequences over the four weeks we have together are described above.
 Each will be graded based on both the writing you submit and your participation during that particular sequence.
-The grading breakdown is as follows: Sequence 1, 40% (My Writing Life, 15%; My Learning Profile 25%) ; Sequence 2, 40% (Presentation, 20%, Reflection/Report, 20%).
+The grading breakdown is as follows: Sequence 1, 25%; Sequence 2, 25%; Sequence 3, 40%, final portfolio, 10%.

 You can expect significant reading and writing assignments daily—the Early Fall Start Quarter moves at a very fast pace and the material is compressed to fit a time frame much shorter than a normal academic term.